guettli/golang-and-vscode/README.md

 [Highlight Files](https://marketplace.visualstudio.com/items?itemName=ArturoDent.highlight-files) I want to see immediately if a file is outside my workspace.
 This plugin changes the color of the tab of a file.
 You add a badge to the tab, too.
 I use the camping unicode symbol: 🏕.
 Related [StackOverflow question](https://stackoverflow.com/questions/75244211/vscode-search-in-a-directory-which-is-outside-the-workspace).

+[Peacock](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock) Subtly change the workspace color of your workspace.
+Ideal when you have multiple VS Code instances and you want to quickly identify which is which.

 # settings.json